sanskrit/raw_etexts_english/blogs/manasataramgini/2017-05-23_doubling-the-cube-with-ellipses.md

 +++
-title = "Doubling the cube withxa0ellipses"
+title = "Doubling the cube with ellipses"

 +++
 The problem of doubling of the cube which emerged in the context of the